 There are six classes in Phantasy Star Online 2 New Genesis, all with their own unique playstyles.
-Understanding how these classes interact and how to get the most of them is vital to becoming the best player possible.
+Understanding how these classes interact and how to get the most of them is vital in becoming the best player possible.
 One of the most popular classes in PSO2 New Genesis is the Ranger, a medium-range, gun-based class.

 Note: For more information about Sega’s popular MMORPG, check out our PSO2 New Genesis guides and features hub.